hbryan47/SafePlan/safeplan/Andrayas Files/README.md

 Hit the JWT stretch goal

-Halfway to the One to Many Stretch Goal
+Halfway to the Many to Many Stretch Goal

 Worked on React-Icons